pwaller/keyboard/README.md

 one after another.
 The package records all keypresses and triggers the appropriate handler when a known sequence has been completed.

-The recording is reset when a wrong character is typed, or one takes too long to type followup characters.
-The timeout for these resets is configurable.
+The recording is reset when one takes too long to type a followup character.
+The timeout for this reset is configurable.

 ### Modifiers